dracut.cmdline(7) - phpMan

 Dracut offers multiple options for live booted images:

-squashfs with read-only filesystem image
+SquashFS with read-only filesystem image

-The system will boot with a read only filesystem from the squashfs
+The system will boot with a read-only filesystem from the SquashFS

-lower RAM usage.
-Users must be careful to avoid writing too many
+relatively fast boot and lower RAM usage.
+Users must be careful to

-blocks to the snapshot volume.
-Once the blocks of the snapshot are
+avoid writing too many blocks to a snapshot volume.
+Once the blocks

 !(mount)